acenet-arc/cloud_from_a_to_z/_episodes/vnc-the-wrong-way.md

 Second, let's undo the hole in our firewall.

-Do to Network -> Security Groups
+* Go to Network -> Security Groups

-Click on 'Manage Rules' for the default security group.
+* Click on 'Manage Rules' for the default security group.

-Delete the rule that allows traffic to port 5901.
+* Delete the rule that allows traffic to port 5901.

 So now that we've been able to fix things, let's take an alternative strategy to connect to our remote desktop in a secure way.